Everything You’ll Need for an Apartment Application

-Like a job application, apartment applications require you to attach additional documents.
+Have you found yourself asking, “What do I need to rent an apartment?”
+You’re not alone.
+Like a job application, an apartment application requires you to attach additional documents.
 Simply filling out the form with your information and a list of past apartments isn’t enough for the landlord to decide whether you’re a reliable renter.
 As such, he or she will ask for more items that will show that you’re on top of your game.

 As you start looking for your first apartment (what an exciting time!), gather the following documents.
 Some landlords will ask for all of these items, and others will only ask for a couple, so being prepared for any situation is your best bet.

 Landlords ask for pay stubs to ensure you actually are employed and make as much as you say you do.
 Remember, the landlord’s No. 1 concern is whether you’ll pay your rent.
 If you don’t make enough money, taking you on as a tenant is a gamble.
 Landlords typically only accept tenants for whom the rental price is 30% or less of their income.

 Most of the time, landlords will ask for your two most recent pay stubs.
 If you have direct deposit, you can likely still find your pay stub online, or ask your boss for a copy.
 If you do get a physical stub with your paycheck, only provide a copy, not the original.

 Generally, you’ll only need bank statements OR pay stubs, not both.
 They essentially do the same thing– show you have money.

 Plus, every month, the bank statement should show a deposit from your work.
 Print two months’ worth from your online account, just to be safe.